 Durham Neighborhood College

-Classes are normally held on nine Thursday evenings.
+Classes will be held on 7 Thursday evenings beginning in September 6, 2018.
 Space in the Durham Neighborhood College is limited to 30 people and applications will be accepted to create a diverse participant population from as many Durham neighborhoods as possible as well as residents that live outside the city limits.
-Registration for the 2013 Durham Neighborhood College will begin in June.
+Registration for the 2016 Durham Neighborhood College will begin in June.